 3. Orchid Love – The World’s Greatest Orchid Food!
 Orchid Fertilizer

-This fertilizer product is a liquid fertilizer available in 1 gallon (3.79 liters) and 32 ounces (0.95 liters) of the bottle.
+This fertilizer product is a liquid fertilizer available in 1 gallon (3.79 litres) and 32 ounces (0.95 litres) of the bottle.
 This product helps with Orchid that bloom and rebloom after the initial bloom.

 If you experience the Orchid drop after initial bloom and never seem to bloom again, this product can help with that.
 The result is the roots will be healthy.
 The plump and the leaves were green and thick.
 Flowers were gorgeous.

 It is easy to use.
-Just mix 1 to 2 ounces (75.6 gram) with 1 gallon (3.79 liters) of water then apply to the Orchid plant.
-The mixture will provide Orchids plant the nutrients and hormones for resulting in healthy growth and strong root systems.
+Just mix 1 to 2 ounces (75.6 gram) with 1 gallon (3.79 litres) of water then apply to the Orchid plant.
+The mixture will provide Orchids plant with the nutrients and hormones for resulting in healthy growth and strong root systems.

 It an awesome fertilizer that any gardeners will satisfy with the result.
-1 gallon (3.79 liters) of concentrate- makes as much as 128 gallons (484.53 l).
+1 gallon (3.79 litres) of concentrate- makes as much as 128 gallons (484.53 l).
 It comes with a new deodorize formula.